Gayatriv196/100-DAYS-DSA/README.md

 * - Day 4: Finding Smallest and Largest Element in an Array.
 * - Day 5: Solved Two Sum using hash map in C++.
 * - Day 6: Check if a number is a palindrome in C++.
+* - Day 7: Added C++ solution for "Power of Two" using bitwise approach.